-If multiple inverters inject simultaneously, synchronization of the high frequency signal for each inverters is highly advisable, as this will reduce the differential high frequency voltage among inverters.
-Otherwise, the resulting differential high frequency voltage among inverters will result in large, time varying, high frequency currents, adversely affecting to the power quality (THD), also making more challenging the detection of grid/island condition.
-Phase-synchronization of the inverters can be done easily by selecting the high frequency voltage to be an integer multiple of the grid frequency.
-A cascade complex coefficient filter with complex PLL (CCCF-CPLL) [26] was used for this purpose (see Fig. 5).
+If multiple inverters inject simultaneously, synchronization of the high frequency signal for each inverter is highly advisable.
+This will reduce the differential high frequency voltage among inverters.
+Otherwise, the resulting differential high frequency voltage will cause high frequency currents circulating among the inverters.
+This will adversely affect to the power quality (THD), also making more challenging the detection of grid/island condition.

+Phase-synchronization of the inverters can be done by selecting the high frequency voltage to be an integer multiple of the grid frequency.
+A cascade complex coefficient filter with complex PLL (CCCF-CPLL) [26] was used for this purpose (see Fig. 6).